MasteryEducation/SecuritiesExamsMastery.ca/content/ifc/2/2/index.md

 ---
 title: "What are the Financial Instruments?
-Understanding Debt, Equity, Derivatives, and More"
+An In-Depth Guide for Canadian Investors"
-description: "A comprehensive examination of the primary financial instruments in the Canadian marketplace, including debt, equity, derivatives, and hybrid instruments, and how they align with regulatory frameworks and best practices."
+description: "Explore the major types of financial instruments in Canada, including bonds, equities, mutual funds, ETFs, and derivatives, and learn how each fits within regulatory frameworks and investor portfolios."
 linkTitle: "2.2 What are the Financial Instruments?"
 date: 2025-02-07
 type: docs